-Freight class is a standardized pricing system for commodities transported via less-than-truckload (LTL) freight shipping.
-The pricing system ensures that customers receive a fair price when shipping freight.
+Freight class is a standardized classification system for commodities transported via less-than-truckload (LTL) freight shipping.
+The classification system ensures that customers receive an unbiased price when shipping freight.

 Freight class is assigned to a shipment based on either the specific commodity being transported or the total density of the freight being shipped.

 NMFC is a classification system created and maintained by the Nation Motor Freight Traffic Association (NMFTA), a nonprofit membership organization of motor carriers.

 NFMC codes are assigned a freight class (or category) by the NMFTA based on certain qualifications.
 Almost every item you can think of – from airplane parts to zippers – is given an NMFC code (or number) by the NMFTA.

 Four transportation characteristics determine freight class:

 The freight class of the items you are transporting is a major factor in determining the cost of your freight shipment.
 There are 18 freight classes – ranging from 50 (the least expensive) to 500 (the most expensive).
 Items that are high in density (heavy and compact) and less susceptible to damage are given a lower freight class.
 Items that are low in density and more susceptible to damage are given a higher freight class.